data-science-and-big-data-analytics/data-science-frameworks/README.md

 You should always download large datasets directly to the server with the `wget` or `curl` (or a similar) command if possible.
 Also consider creating Makefiles to simplify repetitive tasks (e.g. for downloading several files multiple times).

+# Different Distributions
+All frameworks are tested with Ubuntu 20.04 LTS distribution.

+## Windows
+You can probably run all the frameworks also inside the Linux Subsystem on Windows.

+## Mac
+You can probably also get most of the frameworks work in the provided terminal on Mac.

+## bwCloud
+You can always install and use Linux (e.g. Ubuntu 20.04 LTS) on the **bwCloud**.